response to the national emergency caused by the

 37. On some

-Sundays Cullen Park will be closed for use by other City of Houston
+Sundays Bayland Park or Cullen Park may be closed for use by other events.

 38. Home Runs - The number of home runs per game is the